 In the past twenty years the district has:

 -Purchased land and constructed a new Grant County High School, a new Sherman Elementary School, Constructed the Grant County Schools Career and Technology Center, and built a new Transportation & Maintenance Building.

 -Completed renovations to improve Crittenden-Mt.
-Zion Elementary, Dry Ridge Elementary, and Grant County Middle School (twice).
+Zion Elementary, Dry Ridge Elementary, Mason-Corinth Elementary and Grant County Middle School (twice).

 -Constructed the new Grant County Schools Career & Technology Center.